jstg004/microsoft_graph/README.md

   - This allows for the data to be automatically requested and received then displayed to users without any intervention from the user, such as having to log into Microsoft.

+### graph_docker

+- Creates a Docker container that can be hosted on services like AWS ECS running on Fargate.
+- This app will access the Microsoft Graph API via an API key you assign through Microsoft Azure App Services.
+- You can change the Graph API calls to access different sections of Sharepoint or OneDrive or other Office 365 services, depending on what access you grant.